Image credit: Max Pixel

 Standard run-of-the-mill marketing personalization factors in elements such as the customer’s name, purchase history, location, and stated preferences (as set in their user account).

-This serves the purpose of giving them a more individual customer experience and makes it easier to deliver content likely to drive action.
+This serves the purpose of giving them more individual customer experience and makes it easier to deliver content likely to drive action.

 Hyper-personalization, however, takes things significantly further.
 While it still factors in all of the above elements, it also considers the wider context of the situation.